icy/docker/README.md

 ## Build instruction

 There isn't any `Dockerfile`.
-Because this project is heavily used `Bockerfile`.
+Because this project heavily uses `Bockerfile`.
 A compiler script will generate `Dockerfile` for you.

 The compiler is `bocker.sh` script.
 It comes from `bocker` project